If you are expecting a baby there a number of things you need to have ready before your little one arrives.

 Here is a list of essential clothing items and numbers needed.

-Newborn clothes generally fall into different categories: premature, tiny baby, newborn/first size or 0-3 months.
+Newborn clothes generally fall into different categories: premature, tiny baby, newborn/first size and 0-3 months.
 You will not know the exact size that is right for your baby until the birth.

 Clothes size 0-3 months will swamp a baby born around the 6 lb mark.
 Tiny baby clothes will be too small for an 8 lb baby and will never get worn.